Import tab

 • File – Click Select and select the file to import.

-• Layout – This field lists the layouts that contain some entities.
-Select the layout that contains the entities to be imported.
+• Layout – Select a layout that contains entities to be imported.

 • Name – Enter a unique name for the import group.

-• Scale – Define the scale of the drawing by entering a specific scaling factor.
-Scaling factor 1 imports the drawing using its original dimensions.
+• Scale – Enter a scaling factor.
+A value of 1 imports the drawing using its original dimensions.
 The initial scale depends on the sheet size; the tool scales the imported sheet so that it fits into the drawing area.

-Use autoscale – If you select this option, the scaling value is ignored and the program applies a reasonable default size to the drawing.
+Use autoscale – Enable this to ignore the scaling factor and apply a reasonable default size to the drawing.

 Note: If the sheet is very large but the imported entities are near the origin, the imported drawing might appear very small and near the lower-left corner.